pinobatch/thwaite-nes/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see [GNU licenses].

+Some source code files, those less specific to this game, are under a more permissive license similar in effect to the license of zlib.

 Thwaite makes explosions and smoke appear translucent by flickering them.
 A very small percentage of people have [seizures] after looking